Lucy Kellaway: Teaching

 In November 2016, it became known that Kellaway was leaving the Financial Times.
 From summer 2017 she worked as a maths teacher in a "challenging" London secondary school.
 She will still write 12 articles a year for her old paper.
 "I'm not remotely repentant about what I've done", Kellaway wrote in The Times in November 2017.
 "Since September 1, I have not been bored for one second.
 I am so interested in what I am doing that I have become a bore to my old friends".
 In 2018 Kellaway announced that she was turning her back on maths to teach children business studies instead, a decision she has written about in the Financial Times.

 Whilst training to teach in 2017, Kellaway co-founded the charity Now Teach with social entrepreneur Katie Waldegrave.

 After her first year, Kellaway transitioned from teaching maths to teaching business studies and economics part-time.
-She said that "maths wasn’t right for me, it was too long ago since I’d done it" and that her move to working part time was due to working full time being "unendurably hard work"..
-As of 2022 she teaches in a Catholic school near Newcastle.
+She said that "maths wasn’t right for me, it was too long ago since I’d done it" and that her move to working part time was due to working full time being "unendurably hard work".
+As of 2024 she teaches at Newcastle Sixth Form College.

 Other activities

 In 2006 she was appointed a non-executive director of the insurance company Admiral Group.
 On 20 July 2012, she was awarded an honorary doctorate by the University of Essex.

-Lucy Kellaway was a regular contributor to the BBC World Service programme Business Daily.
+Kellaway was a regular contributor to the BBC World Service programme Business Daily.
 For BBC Radio 4, she wrote and presented a series of ten daily 15-minute programmes on the History of Office Life in 2013, and the series The Joy of 9 to 5 in 2015.
 She has podcasted her FT columns since 2007.

 Kellaway was appointed Officer of the Order of the British Empire (OBE) in the 2021 Birthday Honours for services to education.